 10 SEO Writing Tips for Law Firms That Need Writers for Hire

-When enlisting a team to create and publish legal content, an understanding of the industry and how to appeal to the right audience is essential.
+When enlisting a team of legal SEO writers to create and publish legal content, an understanding of the industry and how to appeal to the right audience is essential.
 Law firms have their own set of ethics, rules and regulations they need to adhere to, especially on their websites.
 With this in mind, consider implementing these SEO writing tips for law firms into your marketing strategy.

 1. Know Your Target Audience

-Avoid wording that comes across as victim-blaming, as well as phrasing that assumes the target client is guilty.
-Instead, the content should reaffirm that the law firm is there to help and is understanding of the situations the clients may find themselves in.
+The best legal content writers for hire avoid wording that comes across as victim-blaming, as well as phrasing that assumes the target client is guilty.
+Instead, the legal content should reaffirm that the law firm is there to help and is understanding of the situations the clients may find themselves in.
 Even lawyers who want their clientele to know they will take a tough stance and fight the case in court can appeal to emotion by letting the reader know they are committed to their clients.

 2. Write to Practice Area Topics

 Figuring out what to write for a law firm is often as simple as looking at the practice area.
-If the goal is to have a client think of a particular lawyer or attorney for a specific legal service, then that is the practice area to write about.
+If the goal of content writing for law firms is to have a client think of a particular lawyer or attorney for a specific legal service, then that is the practice area to write about.
 This varies by every firm and law office, but the end goal is the same: Keep the target audience and clients in mind.

 While keywords were an essential SEO writing component in the past, search engines like Google now evaluate the quality of the search results based on search queries.
 By writing for a practice area topic instead of a keyword, you will organically develop keywords that aid in ranking your page.
 In addition, law firms that focused on a single practice area tended to rank better in search results over trying to promote all of their practice areas equally.